SwiftERM Hyper-personalisation for ecommerce email marketing

 Diagnostic Analysis

 This type provides a deeper understanding of business processes.
-It helps companies to create clear connections between data and behavior patterns.
+It helps companies to create clear connections between data and behaviour patterns.
 By using it, your team can create a better strategy, which will be based on the experience of the previous actions.

-For example, you can determine how to increase the efficiency of your team; compare how much time they spend on different tasks.
+For example, you can determine how to increase the efficiency of your team; and compare how much time they spend on different tasks.
 You will realize that the routine job can be automated and it will improve the team’s working hours.

 Ecommerce applications of diagnostic analysis: